The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/scholar-top.md

 * Recitation Deploy can be used in the downtime between P3 and P4 and will be back for P5.
 * Use Summon Seraph early on in this phase so that it comes back in the second half of RDD.
-* Soil used near the end of the Wave Cannon castbar will cover stacks 1 and 2 and be back for Blue Screen
+* Soil used near the end of the Wave Cannon castbar will cover stacks one and two and be back for Blue Screen

 #### Blue Screen

 * Succor and Sacred Soil.
-Ensure party is full hp.
+Ensure party is full HP.

 ### Phase Five: Run: Dynamis

-#### Run: Dynamis(Delta)
+#### Run: Dynamis (Delta)

 * Use shields when Omega-M and Omega-F disappear during the transition so that they’ll last through the RDD hit.
 * Highly recommend Recitation Deploy is used **after** the RDD hit to help make healing easier during the actual mechanics